tfenaroli/dartmouth-cs50-tse/querier/DESIGN.md

  2. *query*, which calls other functions and performs query
  3. *parseArgs*, which validates command-line arguments;
  4. *parseQuery*, which parses and validates query arguments
- 5. *generateScore*, which generates score for each word.
+ 5. *validateQuery*, which validates query arguments after they have been parsed
- 6. *getURL*, which gets URL from a docID file.
+ 6. *getURL*, which gets URL from a docID file
+ 7. *printResults*, which takes a counters object representing query results and scores, and prints them out in ranked order
+ 8. *intersectionQuery*, which makes a 'running product' (a counters object that represents the intersection of everything seen so far in the sequence)
+ 9. *unionQuery*, which makes a 'running sum' of andsequences

 And some helper modules that provide data structures:

  1. *index*, a module providing the data structure to represent the in-memory index, and functions to read and write index files;
  2. *counters*, a module providing the data structure to map docID to score;

- iterate through the counters
+ note: iterate through the counters

 ### Pseudo code for logic/algorithmic flow

-The indexer will run as follows:
+The querier will run as follows:

-    parse the command line, validate parameters, initialize other modules call indexBuild, with pageDirectory

-where *indexBuild:*

-      creates a new 'index' object
-      loops over document ID numbers, counting from 1 loads a webpage from the document file 'pageDirectory/id' if successful,
-          passes the webpage and docID to indexPage

-where *indexPage:*

-     steps through each word of the webpage, skips trivial words (less than length 3), normalizes the word (converts to lower case), looks up the word in the index, adding the word to the index if needed increments the count of occurrences of this word in this docID
+    main calls query, query loads index from indexFile into queryIndex index data structure, query calls parseArgs with argc and argv[] and returns bool, query takes stdin and calls parseQuery on query string and returns array of char* (clean query), query calls validateQuery with clean query and returns bool, query performs query with clean query on queryIndex using helper functions

 ### Major data structures